 5. For social media management: Sprout Social

 How often should you post on social media per day?
-Most people agree that 1-2 is optimal, but you need content for different social channels.
+Most agree that 1 to 2 times is optimal, but you need content for different social channels.
 And they all have to go out at different times.
 A social media management tool like Sprout Social can help with all of it.

 Sprout Social is a leading social media management software that helps you easily publish to social media and connect with users in a collaborative team platform.

 You can create and schedule social media content to publish automatically.
-At the same time, you get insight into what content people want to see on social media from analytic reports.
+At the same time, analytic reports give you insight into what content people want to see on social media.

 What does Sprout Social cost?